reshinto/Basic_technologies_revision/projectManagementTools/apacheMaven/readme.md

     ```
     - verify with
       > mvn clean verify

 #### project relationships

 - Maven makes it easy to track down dependencies
 - example of external relationships are `Log4j` and `JUnit`
 - Internal is where project-a depends on project-b
 - they are established using the Maven coordinates
-- relationships are decribed as dependencies
+- relationships are described as dependencies
 - projects can inherit project relationships

 #### transitive dependencies

 - it is a dependency of a dependency
 - provides a mechanism to only declare dependencies that you want
   - thus you do not need to manage what dependencies is required from the dependencies that you need
 - rules
   - when 2 versions of the same artifact are needed
     - the closest to the actual project wins
-      - e.g: actual project <- A needs package abc version 1.0 <- B needs package abc version 1.2
+      - e.g: actual project `<-` A needs package abc version 1.0 `<-` B needs package abc version 1.2
         - package abc vesion 1.0 wins
     - if `dependencyManagement` tag is used
       - the chosen version will be used
     - if declaring in local dependency
       - local overrides all other transitive dependencies

 ### Best Practices

 - grouping common dependencies
 - can be done using multiple POM files
   - allows other projects to reuse POM file